Skip to main content

 Note: Closed for Family Day, February 19.

-Kathy Moore, the Toronto Camera Club's president, joined the club in 2013 and is one of our most dedicated volunteers.
-Kathy's work always stands out in our creative competitions, thanks to the unique blend of genuine creativity and her noble-minded and caring personality.
+Kathryn Moore, the Toronto Camera Club's president, joined the club in 2013 and is one of our most dedicated volunteers.
+Kathryn's work always stands out in our creative competitions, thanks to the unique blend of genuine creativity and her noble-minded and caring personality.
 Through her photographic art she shows the beauty of nature, highlighting environmental issues and showing the consequences of human actions with the hope of engaging viewers on an emotional level and motivate them to look after and preserve nature.
-Kathy has always had a love of nature and spent hours as a child and as an adult, wandering the woods, exploring ponds and streams with her camera while being fascinated by everything that lives in the wild.
+Kathryn has always had a love of nature and spent hours as a child and as an adult, wandering the woods, exploring ponds and streams with her camera while being fascinated by everything that lives in the wild.

 Iskouhee Kirakosyan, Powell Gallery Curator,